NiratKashom/NiratKashom/README.md

-- 👋 Hi, I’m @NiratKashom
+- 👋 Hi, I’m @NiratKashom.
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning javascript for Web developer.
 <!-- - 💞️ I’m looking to collaborate on ...--->
 <!-- - 📫 How to reach me ...--->